Help families who've been forced to flee conflict - leaving behind jobs, belongings and loved ones.

 Thanks to the generous donations made to the DEC's Ukraine Humanitarian Appeal, CAFOD are also working with the following organisations in Ukraine and neighbouring countries:

-- Support paying for rented accommodation, bedding and essential furniture.
+Financial assistance to families for rent, bedding and essential furniture.

-- Providing legal assistance on entitlements and possible next steps while they are in Romania.
+Legal assistance on government entitlements and possible next steps.

 How has the Catholic Church responded?